Single Sign-On (SSO) Configuration

 - Navigate to Organization Settings > Single Sign-On

-- Enter Azure Credentials:
+- Enter your Azure credentials:

 - Tenant ID: Your Azure AD tenant ID